guillaume-leo/restaurant-css-framework/README.md

 # 	HABIBI (bobo vibes/coffee and lunch)

-The goal is to create a restaurant website.
+The goal is to create a restaurant website using [Bootstrap ](https://getbootstrap.com/) in 4 days.

 To see the final result [click here](https://guillaume-leo.github.io/restaurant-css-framework/)